paulovieira/rede-convergir-3/plugins/dashboard/readme.md

 The browser will reload on every change.

-wThe bundle files (`lib.js` and `app.js`) will be created in-memory only and are served directly to the browser.
+The bundle files (`lib.js` and `app.js`) will be created in-memory only and are served directly to the browser.

 Note that the port and path of the bundles are not the same as the ones configured in the Hapi server.
 The bundles are being served by an Express server created by Webpack.
 In this case we have: